Leiden-chemical-immunology/Glyco-PAINT-Java/doc/Functional Specifications.md

 - **Run Time**, the time TrackMate took to process the Recording.
 - **Time Stamp**, for references purpose.

-In addition to the creating of the 'Tracks' file and the updating of 'Recordings', two directories with images are created.
+In addition to the 'Tracks' and 'Recordings' file , two directories with images are created.
 The **TrackMate Images** directory contains the processed images in which the tracks are shown.
 The images in the TrackMate and Brightfield directories are used in the Viewer application.

 <div style="text-align:center;">
 <img src="./Pictures/trackmate-image.png" alt="trackmate-image" style="zoom:33%;" />